 Getting it done:

 So you are in the last and final step of finding a creative media agency to create your business video.
 You may look for local artists and if you find them costly look for offshore service providers.
-There are good number of talents to create nice videos at throwaway price but you have to be careful while dealing with them, as there are some bad people as well.
+There is a good number of talents to create nice videos at a throwaway price but you have to be careful while dealing with them, as there are some bad people as well.
 Look into their portfolio for similar projects they have done.
 Ask all necessary questions to make sure they are able to create your video and finally break the job contract into parts (milestones) to minimize risk.